srcres258/srcres258/README.md

 # About myself

-I'm am undergraduate, major: Computer Science (Blockchain Engineering).
+I'm an undergraduate, major: Computer Science (Blockchain Engineering).

 I'm busy with my curricula, resulting in lack of time to pay attention to my open-source projects.
 They may be stay unmaintained for some time.
 So